JesseRigon/Houstan/Readme.install.md

    5. From Houstan/ run bash doppler.sh
       - Please see doppler.sh comments for what exactly is happening.

 You are now setup with doppler.
-To use doppler when initializing anything that will require doppler secrets injection you will need to use the 'doppler run -- (command) please refer to this docs page.
+To use doppler when initializing anything that will require doppler secrets injection you will need to use the 'doppler run -- ' syntax.
+Please refer to this [docs](https://docs.doppler.com/docs/accessing-secrets) page.

 ## Setup

 *Currently this home lab will assume you have sudo access but not that you are logged in as root.*

 Houstan and will place all generated logs into ~/HoustanLogs/ by default.

+Prerequisites for Houstan are:
+   - linux
+   - docker and docker-compose
+   - git

 1. Clone the Houstan repo to your users home directory, on the computer you wish to use as the command center.
 2. From CommandCenter/ run make